Rape statistics: Qatar

 In Qatar, like in most countries in the Middle East, sex outside of marriage is illegal.
 Women who report rape or sexual violence risk being charged with "illicit relations".
 Amnesty International has reported that migrant domestic workers are at very high risk of sexual abuse.
 In 2012, the UN Committee against Torture made reference to "numerous allegations by migrant workers of physical abuse, sexual violence, rape and attempted rape".

 Rwanda

-The UN estimates that in Rwanda between 100,000 and 250,000 women were raped during the genocide in 1994.
+The UN estimates that in Rwanda between 100,000 and 250,000 women were raped during the Rwandan genocide in 1994.
 Rape was used as a weapon of war, and there are numerous children who were born from these rapes.
 Many of the women who were raped were also infected with HIV/AIDS.

 In 2009 Rwanda adopted a law (Law on prevention and punishment of Gender Based Violence) which recognizes, for the first time in the country's history, marital rape as a crime.